fullcalendar/fullcalendar-docs/_docs-v5/localization/locale.md

 ...
 let calendar = new Calendar(calendarEl, {
   locales: [ esLocale, frLocale ],
-  locale: 'fr' // the initial locale. of not specified, uses the first one });
+  locale: 'fr' // the initial locale. if not specified, uses the first one });
 ...
 calendar.setOption('locale', 'es');